 In case of disaster, the effectiveness factor has the highest weight considering that the supply from outside the affected area starts to take place.
 The effectiveness factor consists of sending the relief goods as soon as possible and as much as possible.
 However, based on the complexity of the situation in affected area and availability of transportation resources, the option to send the goods to the affected area cannot be done directly; thus the LOAs are needed as a staging area of relief goods before sending it to the affected area.
 Such strategy, in particular, will benefit the relief distribution operation when number of vehicles is limited and/or amount of relief goods to be transported is enormous.
-By doing so, the relief goods can be transferred to another mode of transportation such as road network, airplane, or helicopter.
-Apart from that, the other transportation mode such as sealift/vessel is also utilized as the capacity of the road network, and airport capacity from each SN to the LOAs is limited.
+By doing so, the relief goods can be transferred to another mode of transportation mode such as sealift/vessel is also utilized as the capacity of the road network, and airport capacity from each SN to the LOAs is limited.
 That being said, airlift is utilized to transport the relief goods as soon as possible effectively, with road transportation as the main mode, and vessels as an alternative to sending a large number of goods.